Bede History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Bede research.
-Another 175 words (12 lines of text) covering the years 1666, 1804, 1810, 1847, and 1863 are included under the topic Early Bede History in all our PDF Extended History products and printed products wherever possible.
+Another 35 words (2 lines of text) covering the years 1666, 1804, 1810, 1847, and 1863 are included under the topic Early Bede History in all our PDF Extended History products and printed products wherever possible.

 France was active as a cultural leader in the early 16th century.
 One particular area in which they lead was the exploration of the New World.
 The explorers, like Jacques Cartier in 1534, led the way to North America.
 Champlain, in 1608, made the first of twenty voyages to France to attract settlers and brought the first migrant in 1617.
 By 1675, there were 7000 French in Quebec, and the French Acadian presence in the Maritimes had reached 500.
 The French founded Lower Canada, thus becoming one of the two great founding nations of Canada.
 The family name Bede has made many distinguished contributions in France and New France to the world of science, culture, religion, and education.
 Amongst the settlers in North America with this distinguished name Bede were

 Bede Settlers in United States in the 19th Century

 - George Bede, who arrived in New York in 1818